 This stage is the first step in the stages of the change model.
 Essentially, during this stage, you may be unaware that a problem even exists.
 You can be in the precontemplation stage and still be in treatment.
 Most people in this stage are in treatment due to pressures from the court, family, and other mandates.

-The contemplation stage of change means that you are starting to get an understanding that drugs and alcohol is not good for your life.
-People in this stage start to recognize consequences from addiction, but lack the tools necessary to have solid recovery.
+The contemplation stage of change means that you are starting to get an understanding that drugs and alcohol are not good for your life.
+People in this stage start to recognize the consequences of addiction but lack the tools necessary to have a solid recovery.
 You may start to think about recovery, attend a few meetings, or even go to treatment.

 The action stage involves others noticing your changes.
 You have probably cut ties with negative influences and are attending a lot of meetings and support groups.
 You are actively seeking recovery.

 A lot of people go through these stages several times before finally entering the maintenance stage.
-Remember, recovery is a process not a light switch that you turn off an on.
+Remember, recovery is a process, not a light switch that you turn off and on.
 If you begin to notice that you are slipping in your meeting attendance or spending less time with sober friends, you may be at risk for relapse.
-You may be going backwards to the contemplation stage.
+You may be going back to the contemplation stage.

 Hired Power is an expert in bringing compassion to addiction treatment.
 If you want to know more about stages of recovery or how to become sober, call Hired Power today at 800.910.9299.
 Hired Power is the expert you need to help you become empowered in your recovery journey.